Strongly correlated superfluid order parameters from dc Josephson supercurrents: Imbalance dynamics in the resistive (ac) branch

 \section{Imbalance dynamics in the resistive (ac) branch}

 When $I_\mathrm{ext}$ exceeds the critical current $I_c$, a chemical potential difference $\Delta \mu$ develops across the junction because of the finite barrier tunneling rate.
 In this section, we discuss the subsequent dynamics initiated by the non-zero $\Delta \mu$.
 Figure~\ref{ACdynamic} shows the imbalance time-evolution for a molecular BEC at $(k_F a)^{-1} \simeq 4.2$ after the translation of the $0.63 \, \mu$m barrier at $V_0/\mu \simeq 3.3$ with velocity $v = 1.0$ mm/s.
-Under these conditions $I_\mathrm{ext}>I_c$ and, at the end of the movement, i.e., at the beginning of the dynamics here investigated, $z - \bar{z} \neq 0$ (i.e.~$\Delta\mu\neq0$).
-In the absence of dissipation, one would expect to observe ac Josephson-like oscillations \cite{Albiez2005, Levy2007}.
+Under these conditions $|I_{\mathrm{ext}}|>I_c$ and, at the end of the movement, i.e., at the beginning of the dynamics here investigated, $z - \bar{z} \neq 0$ (i.e.~$\Delta\mu\neq0$).
+In the absence of significant dissipation over the measurement time scale, one expects to observe ac Josephson-like oscillations \cite{Albiez2005, Levy2007}.
 Here, we instead observe the imbalance to decay down to a value $z -\bar{z} \simeq 0.02$, after which it undergoes small-amplitude oscillations around $\bar{z}$ (not shown).
 This dissipative behaviour is consistent with previous experimental measurements \cite{Burchianti2018}.
 As visible in Fig.~\ref{ACdynamic}, however, the decay is characterized by the presence of several minima.
-This is remarkable, being a signature of phase-slippage processes (eventually connected to dissipative vortex nucleation \cite{Xhani2019}), that become visible thanks to the excellent shot-to-shot stability of the relative imbalance.
+This is a remarkable experimental signature of phase-slippage processes (essentially connected to dissipative vortex nucleation \cite{Xhani2019}), that become visible thanks to the excellent shot-to-shot stability of the relative imbalance.